-About 25 miles from Asheville is the quaint town of Waynesville with many things to do.
-Its downtown has a surprising number of fine galleries and specialty shops.
+About 25 miles from Asheville is the hopping small town of Waynesville in Haywood County.
+Its busy downtown has a surprising number of fine galleries and specialty shops.
 There are many things to do and special events to enjoy.
-Along with the popular Mast General Store, there are about a dozen galleries and a variety of antique shops, home furnishing centers and gift shops.
+Along with the popular Mast General Store, there are about a dozen galleries and a variety of antique shops, home furnishing centers, and gift shops.
 And don't forget the many restaurants and a couple of breweries.
 Nearby outdoor adventures are limitless since it's located at the foot of the Great Smoky Mountains and near the Blue Ridge Parkway.

 Waynesville is Haywood County's biggest town with about 10,000 residents (and it's the largest NC town west of Asheville).
 It's been a favorite mountain retreat since the early 1800s.
-Even before the railroad made it easy to get here, visitors flocked to Waynesville for the cool, clean air, clean water, outstanding scenery and an opportunity to escape sweltering cities.
-It's one of our Top 10 Civil War Sites.
+Even before the railroad made it easy to get here, visitors flocked to Waynesville for the cool, clean air and water, outstanding scenery and an opportunity to escape sweltering cities.

 Waynesville B&Bs, Cabins & Hotels